• Home

 The flavor was deliciously refreshing and is going to be a new favorite.
 If you're not sure which wine to purchase, check out my Wine List for some moderately priced selections.

-My current favorite is Cantina Zaccagnini; which is made from Montepulciano d’Abruzzo grapes from the Bolognano region of Italy.
+My current favorite inexpensive wine is Cantina Zaccagnini; which is made from Montepulciano d’Abruzzo grapes from the Bolognano region of Italy.
 When making sangria, make sure you use a wine that you would drink on its own and don't mix varietals.

 There is nothing worse than a wine headache the next day.
 Bottles of Cantina Zaccagnini retail between $11-$15 per bottle which make it an affordable choice as well.